-- (a) The_An original writtenFormal eComplaint shall be filed with the Integrity Commissioner for initial classification to determine if the matter is a complaint with respect to non_compliance with the Code of Conductand not whether is it covered by other legislation or other policies. - (b) If the complaint is not a complaint with respect to non- compliance with the Code of Conduct or the complaint is covered by other legislation or a_the complaint is covered by other legislation procedure under another Board policy, the Integrity Commissioner shall advise the complainant in writing as follows: - i. if the complaint is an allegation of a criminal nature consistent with the Criminal Code of Canada, the complainant shall be advised that if the complainant wishes to pursue any such allegation, the complainant must pursue it with the appropriate police force; - ii. if the complaint is with respect to non-compliance with the Municipal Conflict of Interest Act, the complainant shall be advised to review the matter with the complainant's own legal counsel; - iii. if the complaint is with respect to non-compliance with the Municipal Freedom of Information and Protection of Privacy Act, the complainant shall be referred to the appropriate Board's General Counsel-department; - iv. if the complaint is with respect to non-compliance with a specific Board policy with a separate complaint procedure, the complainant shall be advised to pursue the complaint under that procedure; and

-- v.iv. in other cases, the complainant shall be advised that the matter, or part of the matter, is not within the jurisdiction of the Integrity Commissioner to consider, with any additional reasons and referrals as the Integrity Commissioner considers appropriate. - (c) If the Integrity Commissioner shall undertake a threshold assessment of any is of the opinion that the fFormal eComplaint and shall determine whether the complaint is outside the timelines stipulated herein or request for an inquiry is frivolous, vexatious, or not made in good faith, or that there are no grounds or insufficient grounds for an investigation, in which case the Integrity Commissioner shall not initiate an investigation, or, where that becomes apparent in the course of an investigation the Integrity Commissioner shall terminate the investigation.
+- a) The original written complaint shall be filed with the Integrity Commissioner for initial classification to determine if the matter is a complaint with respect to non-compliance with the Code of Conduct and not covered by other legislation or other policies. - b) If the complaint is not a complaint with respect to non-compliance with the Code of Conduct or the complaint is covered by other legislation or a complaint procedure under another Board policy, the Integrity Commissioner shall advise the complainant in writing as follows: - i. if the complaint is an allegation of a criminal nature consistent with the Criminal Code of Canada, the complainant shall be advised that if the complainant wishes to pursue any such allegation, the complainant must pursue it with the appropriate police force; - ii. if the complaint is with respect to non-compliance with the Municipal Conflict of Interest Act, the complainant shall be advised to review the matter with the complainant's own legal counsel; - iii. if the complaint is with respect to non-compliance with the Municipal Freedom of Information and Protection of Privacy Act, the complainant shall be referred to the appropriate Board department; - iv. if the complaint is with respect to non-compliance with a specific Board policy with a separate complaint procedure, the complainant shall be advised to pursue the complaint under that procedure; and - v. in other cases, the complainant shall be advised that the matter, or part of the matter, is not within the jurisdiction of the Integrity Commissioner to consider, with any additional reasons and referrals as the Integrity Commissioner considers appropriate. - c) If the Integrity Commissioner is of the opinion that the formal complaint and request for an inquiry is frivolous, vexatious, or not made in good faith, or that there are no grounds or insufficient grounds for an investigation, the Integrity Commissioner shall not initiate an investigation, or, where that becomes apparent in the course of an investigation the Integrity Commissioner shall terminate the investigation.
 The complainant and Trustee, as appropriate, shall be advised of the decision with a rationale.
-Where the complainant breaches the integrity of an investigation by sharing the details on social media, or in the public arena, the Integrity Commissioner may terminate the investigation.
 No report shall be presented to the Board of Trustees except as provided for in section 6.4(a).